pyta-uoft/pyta/python_ta/reporters/README.md

 ## `HTMLReporter`

-The `HTMLReporter` outputs an html file, `output.html`, that shows very similar content as the current `ColorReporter`.
+The `HTMLReporter` outputs an HTML file, `output.html`, that shows very similar content as the current `ColorReporter`.
 The `output.html` file was located in the parent pyta directory before, but it is now located in pyta/python_ta/reporters/templates. `output.html` is opened in a browser when